“Frequently” Asked Questions

 Mostly I just did problems, sometimes rouletting the AoPS fora by randomly indexing into whichever forum I wanted to work in via URL hack (this was before the new AoPS, though, so I don't know if this is still easy or possible), more often picking random contests.
 Occasionally I read a book on geometric transformations because I sucked at geometry.

 The short answer for both is that I wanted to learn and try too many things other than olympiads, and I thought this learning and experimentation was more important than getting more medals from the same competition.
-The long answer is in a 5,000-word blog post draft that has existed since 2013 but is still not done, so, stay tuned?
-Or if you really want to read it, poke me to motivate me to post it sooner.
+The long answer is this 5,000-word blog post.

 This is a different question I actually have little expertise in; I'm a fickle participant in the math contest scene and know little about how anybody other than myself trained.
 I one-hundred-percent defer to Evan's FAQ list on it.